GEOG 863:

 Figure 1.8 Opening the dialog for embedding a map in a website

-Note that AGO provides a number of options for customizing the embedded map.
-For example, it's possible to specify the dimensions of the map, and to include widgets such as a base map selector or legend.
+Note that AGO provides a few options for customizing the embedded map.
+For example, it's possible to include the map's title and a legend.

-5. After making settings to your liking, find the wide text box just above the Map Options.
-This box contains the HTML code required to embed your map within a web page.
-Click the COPY button to the right of that text box to copy the HTML code to your machine's clipboard.
+5. After making settings to your liking, click the Copy HTML button in the lower right of the window to copy the HTML code to your machine's clipboard.

 Copying the code for embedding a map in a website

-Figure 1.9 Copying the code for embedding a map in a website
+Figure 1.9 Copying the code for embedding a map in a web page

 6. Paste that code into your HTML document just beneath the My ArcGIS Online Map heading.
 Double-check the URL to your map.
 If it doesn't include the http: protocol, you will need to add it in front of //pennstate.maps.arcgis.com in the html code for your map to connect properly.